-In April 2012, the Company paid cash of \$2.6 million, net of cash received, to acquire a leasehold interest in two additional locations, DE1 and DE2, through the acquisition of Comfluent, a Denver, Colorado based data center operator.
-As part of the acquisition, we hired the former owner to assist with management of the buildings.
-See additional discussion in Note 15.
+In April 2012, the Company paid cash of \$2.6 million, net of cash received, to acquire a leasehold interest in two additional locations in Denver, Colorado, DE1 and DE2, through the acquisition of Comfluent, a Denver, Colorado based data center operator.
+As part of our acquisition, the former Comfluent owner was employed by us and was entitled to a payment based upon successfully renewing and increasing revenues from the customer base that existed at the date of acquisition.
+During the year ended December 31, 2014, the payment calculation date was accelerated from January 1, 2015 to September 1, 2014 and we paid \$9.3 million in full satisfaction of our payment obligation.
+The payment was capitalized as a deferred leasing commission within the consolidated balance sheets.

-In February 2013, the Company acquired land and vacant building in Secaucus, NJ, referred to as NY2, with a book value of \$23.4 million, to develop into a data center.
+In February 2013, we acquired land and a vacant building in Secaucus, New Jersey, referred to as NY2, with a book value of \$23.4 million, to develop into a data center.